EventSaucePHP/EventSauce/docs/docs/code-generation/about.md

 ## Simple data transfer objects.

 Commands and Events are vehicles for transferring information.
 A common name for these kind of objects is DTO (Data Transfer Object).
-Their sole purpose is to cary data and context the recipient of the object needs in order to interpret it.
+Their sole purpose is to carry data and context the recipient of the object needs in order to interpret it.
 Commands and events are applied version of DTO that fulfill a specific purpose.
 Because DTO only carry information, they are a perfect match for code generation.